MusicalPatterns/cli/README.md

 `musical-patterns-cli commit msg="v1.0.33: good stuff"`

-Generally meant to be run ad part of the ship command, but available if you're interested.
+Generally meant to be run along with the ship command, but available if you're interested.

 Commits recursively (applying message to all submodules all the way down).